mfjacobsen/Multi-Arm_Bandits_Thompson_Sampling/README.md

 # Multi-Arm_Bandits_Thompson_Sampling
-An exploration of solutions to multi-armed bandits using Thompson Sampling.
+An exploration of Reinforcement Learning solutions to the multi-armed bandits problem.

 This repository contains two files,
 - MAB_Thompson_Sampling.ipynb